 Let’s set the scene.
 It’s a crisp fall night and you are sitting on your patio or in your yard with your favorite people.
 The night is young, but it’s getting dark, and the bugs are starting to find you.
 You could simply move the festivities indoors—but why waste a beautiful warm night?
 Instead, setting up an ambient tiki torch or two can help keep the light up and the bugs at bay.

 Who doesn’t love the look of candles and fire lamps?
 It adds ambiance and a certain charm to a space.
 The best option is to find a refillable product that you can fill with lamp oil.
 Then you are faced with a tricky decision—what kind of fuel to use.
-Many people confuse kerosene and paraffin lamp oil.
+Many people are confused and ask “what is kerosene lamp oil vs. paraffin lamp oil?”

 There are more than just one option on the market for lamp oils.
 Two of the most notable and most popular are kerosene and paraffin lamp oils.
 While there are many advantages and drawbacks of each, many consumers seek to better understand the difference between kerosene vs. paraffin lamp oil.
-Check out our guide on each.
+Is kerosene the same as paraffin?
+Check out our guide on each to find out.

 Kerosene Lamp Oil: The Basics